teowa/terraform-provider-azurerm/website/docs/d/monitor_data_collection_endpoint.html.markdown

 * `tags` - A mapping of tags which should be assigned to the Data Collection Endpoint.

+---

+An `identity` block exports the following:

+* `type` - The type of Managed Service Identity that is configured on this Automation Account.

+* `principal_id` - The Principal ID of the System Assigned Managed Service Identity that is configured on this Automation Account.

+* `tenant_id` - The Tenant ID of the System Assigned Managed Service Identity that is configured on this Automation Account.

+* `identity_ids` - The list of User Assigned Managed Identity IDs assigned to this Automation Account.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions: